noofny/pet-rego-challenge/README.md

 The site runs on localhost on port 5000
 I recommend using Postman to access the API.
 There are both environment and endpoint confis you can import included in this repo under the /config folder.

+## Hosting

+When run locally, the solution is configured to self host using Kestral, the built in web server that ships with DotNetCore.

+todo - get the solution hosted on my AppHarbour account.

 ## Future Improvements

 ### Caching